alasca-association/tarook/docs/admin/ipsec.md

 - does strongswan create an overlay network and configure ips/routes automatically?
 - Does strongswan/ipsec know roles s.a. server/client?
 If so, how is the role determined?
 - route based vs policy based vpns

+# BGP

+The problem statement: With the current setup a roadwarrior can reach the gateway and all nodes beyond the gateway in their private net.
+The gateway can contact the roadwarrior.
+But what if a node or a pod in the private network wants to reach the roadwarrior (probably more interesting in a site-to-site scenario)?

+Bird should import routes from routing table `220` (ipsecs) into its internal routing table.
+It should export those routes via BGP. `gobgp`, `kube-router's` BGP server, should import them and expose them on the nodes.

+FIB is short for Forwarding Information Base.

+Kernel protocol is to exchange routes between a BIRD routing table and a kernel routing table (FIB).
+Instances of kernel protocol cannot share BIRD routing tables or FIBs.
+Use Pipe for that purpose.